stephenwunrow/pre-populating-tns/Readme.md

 ## The translation issue of personification (13): `Unknowns.py`

 This script is another attempt to pass an entire chapter to an LLM and ask it to generate a table of parallelism data for the chapter.
 The data is written to a TSV file.
 Then, the identified words and phrases are checked against the list of defined terms in the Translation Words resource.
 If the word or phrase is not found in Translation Words, the row is transformed into Translation Notes format (minus ID) and written to another TSV file.

+## TEST: overall figs of speech: `test_figsofspeech.py`

+Instead of running each figure separately, this query asks for all figures of speech in a specific list and then provides the correct sup ref for each one.

 ## Combining notes: `Combine_Notes.py`